nicknava1/Soc-Honeypot/README.md

 <h1>Creating an SOC and Honeypot in Azure</h1>
 <h2>Project Description</h2>

 <p>This project involves setting up an SOC on Microsoft Azure consisting of a Log Analytics Workspace, Virtual Machine (Honeypot), and Microsoft Sentinel (SIEM).
 Then, To ensure the VM is properly set up, I'll connect to it using Windows Remote Desktop and check out the event viewer.
-In part 2 of this project, I will use Powershell to export geographical data from failed login attempts into my Log Analytics Workspace.
-Finally, I will use Microsoft Sentinel to create a threatmap and geolocate our attackers.
 The purpose of this project is to better understand the technique, tactics and procedures utilized by hackers to take advantage of vulnerable systems.</p>

 <h1>Skills and Tools used</h1>

 - Microsoft Azure (VLAN, Network Security Group, Defender for Cloud)
 - Microsoft Sentinel
-- Virtual Machine Deployment
+- Virtual Machines
 - Log Analysis
-- PowerShell Scripting
 - Windows Remote Desktop
 - Event Viewer